senseexcel/senseexcel/README.md

 Click the “Load data” button once to accept and save and changes to your App.

-Clicking the "Load data" button once will also reload and recalulate all connected elements of your report.
+Clicking the "Load data" button once will also reload and recalculate all connected elements of your report.

 Click the "Load Data" button a second time to execute script reload in the background.